outreachy/website/README.md

 All user accounts created by scenarios.py have the password 'test'.
 Usernames are things like 'mentor2', 'coordinator1', 'applicant3', etc.

 The names and email addresses are randomly generated.
 That means the email won't match the name (e.g. "Megan Huntington <terrysmith@example.com>").
-Unfortunately the library used to generate names and emails is very western-English centric.
+Unfortunately the  used to generate names and emails is very western- centric.

 ### Community sign-up scenario